Naereen/web-sphinx/teaching.en.rst

 .. seealso:: Complete solutions for the *Computer Science* course:

-   Hey, you can have a look to my solutions: to `some algorithmic problems (written) <infoMP/TDs/solutions/>`_, to `some written exams about algorithms and data structures <infoMP/DSs/solutions/>`_, and to `some programming problems (implementation, on a computer, during a practical session) <infoMP/TPs/solutions/>`_ up-to-date.
+   Hey, you can have a look to my solutions: to `some algorithmic problems (written) <infoMP/TDs/solutions/>`_, to `some written exams about algorithms and data structures <infoMP/DSs/solutions/>`_, and to `some programming problems (implementation, on a computer, during a practical session) <infoMP/TPs/solutions/>`_.
-   I am doing my best to provide full solutions for every week, and keep them up-to-date.
+   I was doing my best to provide full solutions for every week, and keep them up-to-date.
 Feel free to explore them!

 .. note:: Replacement in BCPST-2A (2nd year biology prep'school)

-   Between November 2015 and February 2016, I will also give one weekly hour of oral exam (in maths) for a class of `BCPST 2 <http://prepas.org/ups.php?article=43>`_ prep school.
+   Between November 2015 and February 2016, I also gave one weekly hour of oral exam (in maths) for a class of `BCPST 2 <http://prepas.org/ups.php?article=43>`_ prep school.

 :Total: For the scholar year 2015-16, I evaluate my teaching load to be **about 100 hours** (number of hours teaching to a group of students, or in charge of a practical session or an oral exam).